// ABOUT EARTHXFILM

-EarthxFilm showcases films, augmented and virtual reality and emerging media that explore conservation, climate change, and the environment while honoring the heroes working to protect our planet.
-Our mission is to turn awareness into action, through art and media.
-We achieve our goals by partnering with top environmental, film and entertainment organizations across the globe.
-EarthxFilm presents year-round programs culminating in a multi-day festival, April 17 - 26, 2020. www.EarthXfilm.org
+EarthxFilm showcases films and emerging media that explore conservation, climate change, and the environment while honoring the heroes working to protect our planet.
+Our mission is to turn awareness into action through art and media.
+We achieve our goals by partnering with top environmental, film, and entertainment organizations across the globe.
+EarthxFilm presents year-round programs culminating in a 10-day festival, April 16 – 25, 2021. www.EarthXfilm.org

 // CATEGORIES AND PROGRAMMING STRANDS

 All films submitted to EARTHxFilm MUST have an environmental or social topic.
 We are seeking stories that explore ideas in programming area that encompass:

 - Virtual Reality